Yogesh-K-Matkar/react_concept_react_app/README.md

             **Example**: If the path is "/movie/:movieID/:movieName", then params will be an object like { movieID: "123", movieName: "Charlie" }.

-    - **Dynamic route parameters of URL access in Loader attribute funtion**.
+    - **Dynamic route parameters of URL access in Loader attribute JS Funtion**.

         Syntax:-